-This settlement is perched on a high ground over a gentle hill overlooking the lagoon and it is the most densely populated settlements of the four.
+This settlement is perched on a high ground over a gentle hill overlooking the lagoon and it is the most densely populated settlement of the four.
 Due to overcrowding, human activities have impacted on the land surface.
-Poor drainage, narrow footpaths and uncontrolled solid waste accumulation on site has turned some areas into a public health concern.
-The settlement is very overcrowded where there is almost no space for the construction of footpaths to connecting homes within the settlement.
-A resident will have to walk through other resident's houses (e.g., through their living or kitchen areas) to get to another resident's home.
+Poor drainage, narrow footpaths and uncontrolled solid waste accumulation has turned some areas into a public health concern.
+The settlement is very overcrowded with limited space for the construction of footpaths within the settlement.
+A resident will have to walk through other resident's houses (e.g., through outdoor living or kitchen areas) to get to another resident's home.
 This description illustrates the level of population pressure on land availability.
 Figure 6 below shows the aerial view of the settlement.